SPC Joseph William Paulk Jr.

 Joey loves sports and has always considered himself an athlete.
 His limitations in sports have been one of the hardest things to accept about his injury.
 But Joey still finds ways to stay involved by running the bases for his baseball team and coaching.

 Joey is grateful to all who will support the building of his specially adapted home in California.
-“I do greatly appreciate what HFOT and its supporters are doing for Veterans by helping them have homes that are adapted to their needs and allow them to live more comfortably and independently.
+“I do greatly appreciate what HFOT and its supporters are doing for Veterans by helping them have homes that are adapted to their needs and enable them to live more comfortably and independently.
 Thank you.”